A Journey Into The Realm of Light

 Thule Aspect DSLR Backpack

-Katerina had been looking for a while for a travel backpack that would fit all her travel photography gear, her laptop and her personal items.
-While she researched, finding travel photography bags to love was the easy part.
+I had been looking for a while for a travel backpack that would fit all my travel photography gear, my laptop and my personal items.
+While I researched, finding travel photography bags to love was the easy part.
 Finding one that wouldn’t break the bank was the hard part.
-The Thule Aspect ticks all her boxes and comes at a very reasonable price for what it offers.
+The Thule Aspect ticks all my boxes and comes at a very reasonable price for what it offers.

 - Small Camera Backpack: